 The second reason was that after long study on Vegetarianism, animal rights, studies I decided to turn into Vegetarianism.
 Knowledge is power!
 More in another post.

-Note 3: The above article is the result of my personal study, try and errors and my studies in respective Plant Based Cuisine & Vegan Patisserie and in Anatomy & Physiology in Canada and England.
-I am not neither a doctor nor a dietician.
+Note 3: The above article is the result of my personal study, try and errors and my studies in respective Plant Based Cuisine, Vegan Patisserie and in Anatomy & Physiology in Canada and England.
+I am neither a doctor nor a dietician.